Hong-Bo/github-tutorial/README.md

 ```

 ### 4.3 Delete a branch using cmd lines

 1. Delete a branch on your local filesystem (checkout first):

 ```
 $ git branch -d [branch_name]
 ```

 2. Delete the branch on github :

 ```
 $ git push origin :[branch_name]
 ```

+## 5. Practice

+1. Create a repository from local files

+2. Remove local files

+3. Clone the repository using https

+4. Set up your email and username locally

+5. Authenticate the cloned repository using osxkeychain

+6. Change some codes and push them to remote repository

+7. Now that git has remembered your name and password, make another change and push it to remote repository

+8. Create a new branch from terminal

+9. Delete the created branch from terminal

+Congratulations!!!
+You have succeeded in managing Git!

 ## Authors